Avolta: History

 The company owns stores at airports, railway stations and ports, and operates concessions onboard airlines and cruise ships.

 By August 2017, the Chinese HNA Group, which declared bankruptcy in 2021, had acquired a 20.92% stake in Avolta, worth more than $1 billion.
 According to the Dutch OSINT platform Datenna, HNA Groups's stake in Avolta led to a medium risk of state influence on Avolta by the Chinese government.
 HNA Group's airport division was acquired by Hainan Development Holdings on 24 December 2021.
 However, HNA reduced their share to 3% in 2019.

 On 24 October 2023, Dufry announced it was entering a strategic partnership with Hubei Airport Group, a Chinese based air transportation support company.
 The deal allows Dufry to operate as the Terminal 2 master concessionaire overseeing 77 shops at Wuhan Tianhe International Airport, China’s fourteenth busiest airport.

-Dufry's name was changed to Avolta AG on 3 November 2023, after a 99.8% approval by shareholders during an Extraordinary General Meeting convened following the takeover of Autogrill.
+Dufry's name was changed to Avolta AG on 3 November 2023, after a 99.8% approval by shareholders during an Extraordinary General Meeting convened following the fusion with Autogrill.
 Through its investment vehicle, Edizione Holding S.p.A., the Benetton family is the largest shareholder of Avolta, holding 22.17% of outstanding shares.